DaPraxis/DaPraxis.github.io/_portfolio/word-embedding-language-model.md

         self.output_layer = output_layer

 def get_batches(inputs, targets, batch_size, shuffle=True):
     """Divide a dataset (usually the training set) into mini-batches of a given size.
-This is a 'generator', i.e. something you can use in a for loop.
-You don't need to understand how it works to do the assignment."""
+    """

     if inputs.shape[0] % batch_size != 0:
         raise RuntimeError('The number of data points must be a multiple of the batch size.')